 - Child-line: 0800 1111 (lines free and open 24 hours).
 Phone if you are a child or young person and are worried about anything.

-The Past Cases Review 2 is being carried out in the National Church Institutions, including the offices of the Archbishops of Canterbury and York.
-The review is expected to be completed in 2021 – the original finish date was extended due to restrictions imposed by COVID-19.
+The Past Cases Review 2 was carried out in the National Church Institutions, including the offices of the Archbishops of Canterbury and York.

 Have you contacted Bishopthorpe Palace regarding safeguarding?
 How did we do?